GuidanceMantras/GuidanceMantras/README.md

 # Guidance_Mantras
 A simple page for providing a guidance for all parents, kids and adults in India

-# Please read this webpage before taking any decisions in your life
+# Please read this webpage before taking any decisions in your life.
+This is my sincere request to everyone to spend 30 minutes.

 A simple repo for providing guidances for all the kids, adults and parents in India